 Generally, treatment for co-occurring methadone and alcohol abuse is some form of rehabilitation.
-This could occur in an inpatient, residential rehabilitation, where individuals live together and focus on withdrawal and maintaining sobriety.
+This could occur in an inpatient, residential rehabilitation setting, where individuals live together and focus on withdrawal and maintaining sobriety.

-Alternatively, an individual who does not feel the need for residential treatment can begin the recovery process through addiction counseling, therapy and group meetings with other individuals with past addiction histories.
-Individuals who are new to sobriety often will be paired with another group member who has been in recovery for several months or years.
+Alternatively, an individual who does not feel the need for residential treatment can begin the recovery process through addiction counseling, therapy and group meetings—such as 12-step groups—with other individuals with past addiction histories.
+An individuals who is new to sobriety often will be paired with another group member who has been in recovery for several months or years.
 This mentor can help a newly sober individual learn to live without alcohol and methadone and talk through difficult situations that otherwise could lead to a relapse.